priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/rds_deployment.md

 ![Screenshot (256)](https://user-images.githubusercontent.com/92315883/209247083-91a719df-8707-4380-9637-d1238cacf8b3.png)

 ### Verify the RDS setup

 Verify the setup by going back to the AWS console.
-Goto **RDS >> Databases** you should see the instance running.
+Go to **RDS » Databases**, you should see the instance running.

 ![Screenshot (257)](https://user-images.githubusercontent.com/92315883/209247626-2df854ca-a781-46b0-aeba-076a23b0c1fb.png)

 ## Connect to RDS using EC2 instance

-To access the RDS, we need to make sure that our instance is correctly associated with security group and VPC.
+To access the RDS instance, we need to make sure that our instance is correctly associated with a security group and VPC.
 To access RDS outside the VPC, Follow this [document](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.Connect.html).

-To connect to RDS, we need the `Endpoint` of RDS instance, to check the Endpoint.
+To connect to the RDS instance, we need the `Endpoint` of the RDS instance.
+To find the Endpoint, Go to **RDS »Dashboard » {{YOUR_RDS_INSTANCE}}**.
-Goto **RDS >>Dashboard >>{{YOUR_RDS_INSTANCE}}**.

 ![Screenshot (280)](https://user-images.githubusercontent.com/92315883/209741254-55b40b52-1c56-482a-ab48-e33f510a1cf6.png)